sebastianfeldmann/phpbu/README.md

 *PHPBU* is a php framework that creates and encrypts backups, syncs your backups to other servers or cloud services and assists you monitor your backup creation.

-Get detailed information about all the features and a 'getting started' tutorial at the [PHPBU Website](https://phpbu.de).
+Get an in depth look into all the features and a short 'getting started' tutorial at the [PHPBU Website](https://phpbu.de).

 [![Latest Stable Version](https://poser.pugx.org/phpbu/phpbu/v/stable.svg)](https://packagist.org/packages/phpbu/phpbu)
 [![Minimum PHP Version](https://img.shields.io/badge/php-%3E%3D%205.5-8892BF.svg)](https://php.net/)